slatedocs/slate/source/includes/_appendices.md

                 "testCategory": "eDNA",
                 "testDescription": "Informational -- It displays the number of devices associated with the application's user account.", "testName": "User Account Device Count",
-                “testId”: “ed:23”,
+                "testId": "ed:23",
-                “testResult”: “0”
+                "testResult": "0"
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Checks whether any application parameter is in the watch list.\nIt fails when any parameter is on the watch list.”, “testName”: “Watch List”,
+                "testDescription": "Checks whether any application parameter is in the watch list.\nIt fails when any parameter is on the watch list.", "testName": "Watch List",
-                “testId”: “ed:2”,
+                "testId": "ed:2",
-                “testPass”: true
+                "testPass": true
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Checks the number of applications for a particular user account.\nIt fails when the number of applications is higher than the configured threshold.”, “testDetails”: “0”,
+                "testDescription": "Checks the number of applications for a particular user account.\nIt fails when the number of applications is higher than the configured threshold.", "testDetails": "0",
-                “testName”: “User Account Application Count”,
+                "testName": "User Account Application Count",
-                “testId”: “ed:21”,
+                "testId": "ed:21",
-                “testPass”: true
+                "testPass": true
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Informational – It displays the first time the system has seen the user account”, “testName”: “User Account First Seen”,
+                "testDescription": "Informational – It displays the first time the system has seen the user account", "testName": "User Account First Seen",
-                “testId”: “ed:26”,
+                "testId": "ed:26",
-                “testResult”: “Wed May 21 00:36:32 UTC 2014”
+                "testResult": "Wed May 21 00:36:32 UTC 2014"
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Checks the payment reputation associated with the application’s user account.\nIt fails when the reputation is \”bad\”.”, “testDetails”: “User Account reputation is UNKNOWN”,
+                "testDescription": "Checks the payment reputation associated with the application’s user account.\nIt fails when the reputation is \"bad\".", "testDetails": "User Account reputation is UNKNOWN",
-                “testName”: “User Account Reputation”,
+                "testName": "User Account Reputation",
-                “testId”: “ed:19”,
+                "testId": "ed:19",
-                “testPass”: true
+                "testPass": true
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Informational – It displays the number of payment instruments associated with the application’s user account.”, “testName”: “User Account Payment Count”,
+                "testDescription": "Informational – It displays the number of payment instruments associated with the application’s user account.", "testName": "User Account Payment Count",
-                “testId”: “ed:22”,
+                "testId": "ed:22",
-                “testResult”: “0”
+                "testResult": "0"
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “It evaluates the merchant application against the rules as configured in the account policy.
-It fails when the policy result is either DENY or MANUAL REVIEW.”, “testDetails”: “Result = ACCEPT; Rule Name = Account Fallthrough; Rule Description = No fraud rules triggered.”, “testName”: “eDNA Merchant Application Transaction”,
+                "testDescription": "It evaluates the merchant application against the rules as configured in the account policy.
+It fails when the policy result is either DENY or MANUAL REVIEW.", "testDetails": "Result = ACCEPT; Rule Name = Account Fallthrough; Rule Description = No fraud rules triggered.", "testName": "eDNA Merchant Application Transaction",
-                “testId”: “ed:0”,
+                "testId": "ed:0",
-                “testPass”: true
+                "testPass": true
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Checks whether any application parameter is in the black list.\nIt fails when any parameter is on the black list.”, “testName”: “Black List”,
+                "testDescription": "Checks whether any application parameter is in the black list.\nIt fails when any parameter is on the black list.", "testName": "Black List",
-                “testId”: “ed:1”,
+                "testId": "ed:1",
-                “testPass”: true
+                "testPass": true
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Checks the chargeback count associated with an application’s parameter. \nIt fails when the chargeback count for a particular parameter is higher than the configured threshold.”, “testName”: “Chargeback Count”,
+                "testDescription": "Checks the chargeback count associated with an application’s parameter. \nIt fails when the chargeback count for a particular parameter is higher than the configured threshold.", "testName": "Chargeback Count",
-                “testId”: “ed:3”,
+                "testId": "ed:3",
-                “testPass”: true
+                "testPass": true
             },
             {
-                “testCategory”: “eDNA”,
+                "testCategory": "eDNA",
-                “testDescription”: “Informational – It displays the number of shipping addresses associated with the application’s user account.”, “testName”: “User Account Shipping Address Count”,
+                "testDescription": "Informational – It displays the number of shipping addresses associated with the application’s user account.", "testName": "User Account Shipping Address Count",
-                “testId”: “ed:24”,
+                "testId": "ed:24",
-                “testResult”: “0”
+                "testResult": "0"
             }
         ]
     },